ronaldtorres/website/english/index.md

 - I was going to buy a swag for the gym but I ended up using always the same bag that I use for going to work.

 **Phrasal verb: Pull out**
 Pull out means extracting something form its place, for example we can use pull-out to refer we're extracting a teeth.
 We can also pull of to mean that the train is leaving the station, the traing pulled out on time.
-And finally it can also be used to mean that we're stopping taking part in an activity.
+And finally it can also be used to mean that we're stopping taking part in an activity or removing your soldiers from a given area.

 *According to newspaper reports, Barack Obama has said that America will pull out of Afghanistan in 2011.*